Chapter 1

 Carousels also let you answer the questions that drive restaurant decisions: What does the menu look like?
 What is the atmosphere?
 Is it worth the price?
 Is there something for everyone?
 A single photo can answer one of these.
 A carousel answers all of them in one post.

-Carousels generate 1.4x more reach and 3.1x more engagement than single-image posts on average
+Carousels consistently generate more reach and engagement than single-image posts

 Saves are the strongest signal for restaurant content — they indicate future intent to visit